 Resistance to climatic changes

 - Engineered hardwood does not warp or cup during climatic changes.
 It is more resistant to higher moisture levels than solid flooring.
-It is a better choice for installation over radiant heat sources, damp basements, and locations in rainy climates.
+It is a better choice for installation over radiant heat sources, basements, and locations in rainy climates.

 - Solid hardwood generally expands and contracts a lot more than engineered wood during climatic changes, especially during extremes in heat, cold, and precipitation.